telatin/IoHeat/workshop/setup.md

 # Setting up your Raspberry Pi

 ### Connect the cables
 You will need to connect the Monitor (HDMI port), a keyboard and a mouse (USB) and finally you'll need to plug the SenseHat on the GPIO port.
+See [here](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/2).

 ### Install software and workshop files